waxim/slimmvc/readme.md

 ```

 ## Auth
-SlimMVC has some support for auth and access control.
-It also supports rate limiting.

 ### API Keys
 SlimMVC contains support for API keys, if enabled from the Keys config.
 You can also set the model you wish to use for validation, the model can also be set to an array of values to validate against.
 If enabled the key will the first paramter in the url